Immortality-IMT/Make-A.I.-Do-Science/README.md

 # Make A.I. do science.
-Asci Journal
+AutoSci Journal

 Can artificial intelligence do science?